 I was disappointed because my friend didn’t visit me yesterday.

-Speak kindly to your friends otherwise you may embarrass them.
+Speak kindly to your friends, otherwise you might embarrass them.

 I don’t have to water these flowers, they aren’t real.
 They are made of silk.
-They are false flowers.
+They are fake flowers.

 There is a big feast at the palace.
 Everyone is invited to dinner.